-- 1/4 cup plus 2 tbsp whole wheat flour
+- ¼ cup plus 2 tablespoon whole wheat flour

 - salt and pepper to taste

-- 2 tbsp cooking oil of choice (I use avocado, but olive oil or coconut oil work well too)
+- 2 tablespoons cooking oil of choice (I use avocado, but olive oil or coconut oil work well too)

 - In a large bowl, mix the riced broccoli and cheese with the egg until coated.

 - Using a sieve, slowly add in the flour and the baking powder to the broccoli mixture, and gently combine.